 You can also go in and try and remove anything your dog likes chewing on, as this could lead him to the wood trim.

-Give your pet something else to chew on, such as toys, bones, and other things that won’t be dangerous for your dog when he chews on them.
+Give your pet something else to chew on, such as toys, rubber bones, smart puzzles, water Bottles and other things that won’t be dangerous for your dogs chewing phase when he chews on them.

-People have been using nylon bones for dogs, and they often work well because they have no scent or flavor and are hard enough not to break when a dog bites down on them or chews on them.
+People have been using nylon bones for puppy chewing, and they often work well because they have no scent or flavor and are hard enough not to break when a dog bites down on them or chews on them.

 It’s important that you don’t let your dog chew on sticks from outside because they may have been treated with chemicals and could cause organ damage in him.